 In many cases, especially if you get married in a Spanish speaking destination, the marriage license you receive from your destination wedding will have to be translated.
 Getting a marriage license can take months, so if you need it right away, please choose your destination wedding location carefully.

 If you insist on getting married on a Saturday at sunset in June or on Valentine’s Day or a specific date and time, you may need to book your destination very far ahead.
 Many resorts will open their calendars at least a year out so plan on booking your wedding early.
-We booked a November 2014 destination wedding for clients in June of 2013.
 If you need a very close in wedding, you might need to be very flexible on the date, day of the week, time of the ceremony or even resort or island.

 Do you need to have a religious ceremony?